nitun024/githubWebhook/READme.md

 lt --port 80
 ```

-5. Add the webhook to github repository by following [these](https://hookdeck.com/guides/platforms/post/getting-started-github-webhooks#what-are-github-webhooks) instruction with:
+5. Add the webhook to github repository by following [these](https://hookdeck.com/guides/platforms/post/getting-started-github-webhooks#what-are-github-webhooks) instructions with values:
-- `application/json` for the “Content type” dropdown
+- `Content type` > "application/json"
-- `Pull requests` for "Which events would you like to trigger this webhook?"
+- `Which events would you like to trigger this webhook?` > "Pull requests"
+- `Payload URL` > public url generated in step #4

-6. Now raise a PR in the same repository and if the description doesn't contain any of the polite words mentioned below then the PR will be rejected/closed:
+6. Now you're done.
+To test it raise a PR in the same repository and if the description doesn't contain any of the polite words mentioned below then the PR will be rejected/closed:

 - plz
 - pls
 - please
 - appreciate
 - would be great

-> ### **Note**
-> You'd need to create and store the github access token in the data.ini file in order to successfully reject the PR.
->
-> Please follow this [link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create the access token with scope `public_repo`

 ##### Owner
 **Nitun Pachauri**